About the project

 The focus of the Class 1 project was understanding the need and significance for a home.
 Conducted over 7 weeks, our project became an enjoyable introduction for students to the different kinds of shelters found world-wide, the kinds of construction materials used in them, and the layout of a typical house.
 The project theme was integrated with music and art classes, and the programme included videos, meetings, and a visit to a construction site.
 Above all, the children developed the ability to collaborate and find information as they worked together in groups.

-The project opened by viewing an animated film, followed by a discussion on how the characters in the film needed a house to protect themselves from the weather, thieves, and animals.
-One mind map and worksheet later, students concluded that a shelter was essential, even for animals, because it provided comfort, safety and security.
+The project opened by the students viewing an animated film, followed by a discussion on how the characters in the film needed a house to protect themselves from the weather, thieves, and animals.
+Working on a mind map and a worksheet, students concluded that a shelter was essential, even for animals, because it provided comfort, safety and security.

-Later, a booklet, slides, flash cards and a world map helped students identify the different types of shelter used in the world, provoking discussions on why people built houses differently and how they constructed them.
+They went on to identify different types of shelters used in the world using a booklet, slides, flash cards and a world map, provoking discussions on why people built houses differently and how they constructed them.
 Students were able to explore new concepts like geographical location and natural resources in relation to this topic.